-However, we can be certain about a number of aspects of this apparition of Halley's Comet.
-Figs 5 to 9^{13} illustrate them by showing views of the Jerusalem night sky on selected evenings to build up a picture of events.
+However, we can be certain about a number of aspects of this apparition of Halley's comet.
+Figures 5 to 9 illustrate them by showing views of the Jerusalem night sky on selected evenings to build up a picture of events.
 In all these maps the bold black line represents the southern horizon, from north-east round to north-west.
 Arrows point to the head of the comet and a line depicts the direction and approximate length of its tail.
-Because we do not know-the exact perihelion date (v), we have shown the position of the comet for the whole seventeen day range of v established by Stephenson et al, making plots every three days for values between the 9th and 27th of November.
-Each map therefore shows every possible position for Halley's Comet at the time indicated.
+Because we do not know the exact perihelion date (v), we have shown the position of the comet for the whole 17 day range of v established by Stephenson et al., making plots every three days for values between 9 and 27 November.
+Each map therefore shows every possible position for Halley's comet at the time indicated.